ewolff/crimson-portal/README.md

 ## History

-The first version was created in the evaluation project "single page application (SPA) and rest oriented client architecture (ROCA)".
+The first version was created in the evaluation project "single page application (SPA) and resource oriented client architecture (ROCA)".
 [More information](http://lvm-it.github.io).

 ## License & Contributing